Spain to grant more work visas to combat labor shortages

 “We are evaluating different aspects of the migration law and where there is room to improve it … in order to address bottlenecks in Spain’s labor market,” he said.

+It will also facilitate access to work permits by allowing those who can show a previous connection to Spain through family, residence or at least two years work, even if it was informal.

+A draft of the reforms listed the most pressing job vacancies as being for telemarketers, sales representatives, delivery vehicle drivers and software developers.

-Spain’s tourism industry has seen a strong rebound but companies are struggling to find workers willing to wait tables and clean hotel rooms, according to reports from business organizations and consultancy S&P Global.
+Spain’s tourism industry has seen a strong rebound but companies are struggling to find workers willing to wait tables and clean hotel rooms, something the government has characterized as a Europe-wide problem.

+Friday’s S&P monthly purchasing managers survey showed that, despite stronger demand in May, businesses were unable to grow as fast as expected because of problems finding workers.
+The report highlighted potential wage inflation as a result.

+There are fears staff shortages could also hamper Spain’s ability to realize pandemic recovery projects funded by the European Union.

 Staff shortages have also been reported in fruit orchards and on construction sites.